- November 14, 2017

 Inside Bar Pullback Trading Strategy

-That title is a little “tongue in cheek” but we can even use an inside bar pattern to help us get on board the trend after price has a pullback.
+That title is a little “tongue in cheek” but we can even use an inside bar pattern to help us get on board the trend after the price has a pullback.

-The daily chart pulls back to a location that was once resistance and has the potential to act as support.
-Once price hits the area, you can drill down into a lower time frame to find an inside candlestick to get you into the trade.
+This chart is the four-hour chart of the daily chart that is shown in the inset.
+The daily chart pulls back to a location that was once resistant and has the potential to act as support.
+Once the price hits the area, you can drill down into a lower time frame to find an inside candlestick to get you into the trade.

 You can see with the blue lines the high and low of the mother bar defined which can also be considered a trading range.
 There are multiple candles inside of the mother bar but we do get a poke below the low of the mother bar.

-We have the consolidation, the price compression, and from that, we know that momentum of some sort will arrive.
-Better yet, we have this all happening at a significant level from a higher time frame chart.
+We have the consolidation, and the price compression, and from that, we know that momentum of some sort will arrive.
+We have this all happening at a significant level from a higher time frame chart.
+We are using the lower time frame pattern – the inside bar – to get us in a trade from a higher time frame pattern, the pullback.

 Price holding above on the break above the mother bar high is still a sign of the bulls in power, especially after seeing the sharp push in and close back outside the breakout level.